 Put Your Existing Job First

-Always remember that until you hand in your resignation, your existing job comes first.
+The first of our tips for those of you still employed is to always remember that until you hand in your resignation, your existing job comes first.
 Before moving ahead with your business plans, make sure you understand the responsibilities and work hours involved in running a food truck.

 Balance Your Time